-- Teach all occupants how to operate the EXIT window before an emergency. - In the Family Safety Plan decide in what order occupants will exit the camper in an emergency.
+Teach all occupants how to operate the EXIT window before an emergency.

 COMMON SENSE

 While many things can be construed as safety related, the most important is your common sense.
 If you are careless with matches, cigarettes, flammable material, or any other hazardous material, we can only hope you realize that potential for accidents is greatly increased.